guybiran123/Interactive-Shell/README.md

 - **Status:** Work in progress — core features implemented but several limitations/bugs remain.
 - **Supported built-ins:** `echo`, `cat`, `cd`, `ls`, `help`
 - **Redirection:** Output redirection (`>`/`1>`) and error redirection (`2>`) supported .
 Input redirection (`<`) and pipes (`|`) are **not** implemented yet.
+- **Platform:** The program is built for Windows.
+Running on Unix/Linux is not supported.

 ---